 - Sprinkle with spices if using any.
 Toss to coat evenly with tongs or hands.

-- Wait 5 minutes and do Quick Release by turning sealing valve to Venting position.
+- Then do Quick Release by turning sealing valve to Venting position.

 - Open the lid and your chicken breasts are ready for meal prep, casseroles, salads etc.

 - Shred or cube, and save the stock at the bottom for soup.